 In this course we will explore the specific challenges facing educators in today's urban classrooms.
 We will analyze the relationship between schools and the society in which they exist.
 Our studies will encourage us to expand our understandings of diversity and the needs specific to urban school settings.
-(This course may substitute for EDU2055).
+PREREQUISITE: None applications area explored.
+Of relevance is the role of educators working collaboratively across content areas and levels of education to analyze, identify, and reflectively respond to learner needs.
+Included is the necessity of inclusive excellence for deep learning in building rich learning experiences that facilitate students' academic, personal, and life success.
+PREREQUISITE: None

-EDU 4300 Literacy & Inclusive Excellence (3 credits)
+EDU 4300 Literacy & Inclusive Excellence (3)

 This course examines the multiple literacies students bring to their educational experiences and ways educators work effectively with these based on learner needs.
 Included is an understanding of literacy and the role of educators in facilitating effective change in reaching learners from all backgrounds and abilities.
-An overview of the evolution of literacy from emergent to academic applications area explored.
-Of relevance is the role of educators working collaboratively across content areas and levels of education to analyze, identify, and reflectively respond to learner needs.
-Included is the necessity of inclusive excellence for deep learning in building rich learning experiences that facilitate students' academic, personal, and life success.
+An overview of the evolution of literacy from emergent to academic